real-genpad/budget-management-ts/README.md

 This is a personal budgeting project that was originally written in JS.
-It is rewritten in TS for practice.
+It is rewritten in TS for practice (still in progress).
 The server is training, data is reset every 24 hours